-For roleplays using teams, you will be asked to post your roleplay preps before class.
-There will be a few other small "required but not graded" assignments to prepare for class or to practice a specific skill.
+For roleplays using teams, you will prepare together before class and post your prep sheets.
+There will be a few other "required but not graded" assignments for classwork or to practice a specific skill.

 B. Reflection Essays: Roleplays + class and readings